Dzhoniq/data-analytics-portfolio/AB test_Cookie Cats/README.md

 ## Technial skills
 - Python
 - Data Acquisition: upload csv file
-- Data Preprocessing
--   Data Cleaning
--   Data Validation
+- Understanding the AB-test data
 - Exploratory Data Analysis (EDA)
--   Descriptive and Inferential Statistics
+- Calculating the metric for AB-test
+- Transforming data
 - Data Visualization to support/check my findings with the audience
--   Hypothesis testing
+- Bootstrap analysis to get at the certainty of the retention numbers

 ## Results and Evaluation
 The bootstrap result tells us that there is strong evidence that 7-day retention is higher when the gate is at level 30 than when it is at level 40.
+The probability that 7-day retention is greater when the gate is at level 30 was 100 % and for 1-day retention was 97%.
 The conclusion is: If we want to keep retention high — both 1-day and 7-day retention — we should <strong>not</strong> move the gate from level 30 to level 40.
 There are, of course, other metrics we could look at, like the number of game rounds played or how much in-game purchases are made by the two AB-groups.
 But retention <em>is</em> one of the most important metrics.
 If we don't retain our player base, it doesn't matter how much money they spend in-game.